ScanDAO/scandao-docs/references/glossary.md

 ## SLP

-Sushiswap Liquidity Provider, is the token received when providing liquidity on Sushiswap.
+PancakeSwap Liquidity Provider, is the token received when providing liquidity on PancakeSwap.
 For instance LP bonds require SLP tokens of the SCAN / BUSD pair.

 ## TVL